Hi everyone 👋 From now on, I am totally open to guest blog posts here (on teachingisfun.net)!

 - Your best picture in good resolution;

 - Links to your social media accounts, website, YouTube, and LinkedIn;

 •I can ask you to edit your text.

-•I reserve the right to edit the texts.
+•I reserve the right to edit the texts by myself.
 But if I do, I’ll send it to you before I post it.

 Of course, if you have any questions, please let me know.
 I’ll answer you ASAP.